Simulation Based Composite Likelihood: Simulation Based Composite Likelihood: SimBa-CL

 Looking back at \eqref{eq:simulation_likelihood_with_feedback_subroutine}, omitting the simulation feedback yields to:

 from which we have the following marginal likelihood approximation:

-where we emphasised that we are relying on an approximation by using the notation $\tilde{p}$.
-It can be seen that $\tilde{p}\left (y_{[T]}^n\right )$ is still a proper marginal likelihood, as it sums to one when marginalizing on $\mathcal{Y}$, but it is not the true marginal likelihood, as the latter has to consider the simulation feedback.
+where we emphasized that we are relying on an approximation by using the notation $\tilde{p}$.
+It can be seen that $\tilde{p}\left (y_{[T]}^n\right )$ is still a proper marginal likelihood, as it sums to one when marginalizing on $\mathcal{Y}$, but it is not the true marginal likelihood.

-Upon scrutinizing \eqref{eq:simulation_likelihood_no_feedback_subroutine}, we can recognise the same likelihood structure as \eqref{eq:HMM_likelihood}.
-This time, we are isolating our calculation to a single component $n$ and fixing the others through simulation from model.
-This suggests that a simple Forward algorithm can be run in isolation on each dimension, by fixing the others to the simulation outcome, and so provide some approximate likelihood increments $\tilde{p} \left ( y_t^n | y_{[t-1]}, x_{[0:t-1]}^{\setminus n}\right )$.
-Concretely, the corresponding Forward algorithm will require a prediction step:
+Upon scrutinizing \eqref{eq:simulation_likelihood_no_feedback_subroutine}, we can recognize the same likelihood structure as \eqref{eq:HMM_likelihood}.
+This time, we are isolating our calculation to a single component $n$ and fixing the others through simulation from the model.
+This suggests that a simple forward algorithm can be run in isolation on each dimension.
+Concretely, the corresponding forward algorithm will require a prediction step:

 and a correction step: